solana-developers/solana-depin-examples/termina-data-anchor/README.md

 ## 2. Upload the blob

-Run the following to upload the file to Solana via the Data Module:
+Run the following to upload the file to Solana via the Data Anchor:

 ```bash
 ./upload_blob.sh